-Continuous Positive Airway Pressure devices, accessories, & therapy
+Continuous Positive Airway Pressure (CPAP) devices, accessories, & therapy

-Medicare will only cover your durable medical equipment (DME) if your doctor or supplier is enrolled in Medicare.
-If a DME supplier doesn't accept assignment , Medicare doesn't limit how much the supplier can charge you.
+Medicare will only cover your durable medical equipment (DME) if your doctors and suppliers are enrolled in Medicare.
+If a DME supplier doesn't accept assignment , there’s no limit on the amount they can charge you.
 You may also have to pay the entire bill (your share and Medicare's share) at the time you get the DME.